bbauska/zombiePolitics/README.md

 force of the culture to promote the new illiteracy.
-As this widespread illiteracy has come to dominate American culture, we have moved from a culture of questioning to a culture of shouting and in doing so have restaged politics and power in both unproductive and anti-democratic ways.
+As this widespread illiteracy has come to dominate American culture, we have moved from a culture of questioning to a culture of shouting and in doing so have restaged politics and power in both unproductive and anti-democratic ways.</p>

-Think of the forces at work in the larger culture that work overtime to situate us within a privatized world of fantasy, spectacle, and resentment that is entirely removed from larger social problems and public concerns.
+<p>Think of the forces at work in the larger culture that work overtime to situate
+us within a privatized world of fantasy, spectacle, and resentment that is entirely removed from larger social problems and public concerns.
 For instance, corporate culture with its unrelenting commercials carpet-bombs our audio and visual fields